-CHE 111 - General College Chemistry I with Lab 5 Credits
+CHE 111 - General College Chemistry I with Lab- GT-SC1 5 Credits

 Focuses on basic chemistry and measurement, matter, chemical formulas, reactions and equations, stoichiometry and thermochemistry.
 This course covers the development of atomic theory culminating in the use of quantum numbers to determine electron configurations of atoms, and the relationship of electron configuration to chemical bond theory and molecular orbital theory.
 The course includes gases, liquids, and solids and problem-solving skills are emphasized through laboratory experiments.

-This course is one of the Statewide Guaranteed Transfer courses.
-GT-SC1.
-Prerequisite or Corequisite: MAT 121 (Contact hours - 105)
+Prerequisite or Corequisite: MAT 121

-CHE 112 - General College Chemistry II with Lab 5 Credits
+CHE 112 - General College Chemistry II with Lab - GT-SC1 5 Credits

 Presents concepts in the areas of solution properties, chemical kinetics, chemical equilibrium, acid-base and ionic equilibrium, thermodynamics, electrochemistry, nuclear chemistry, and organic chemistry.
 This course emphasizes problem solving skills and descriptive contents for these topics.
 Laboratory experiments demonstrate qualitative and quantitative analytical techniques.

-This course is one of the Statewide Guaranteed Transfer courses.
-GT-SC1.
-Prerequisite: CHE 111 (Contact hours - 105)
+Prerequisite: CHE 111